 Students interested in classes should contact the admissions department and schedule a time to discuss the application process and other eligibility requirements.
-During the admissions consultation, your advisor will discuss your plans for the future and how to best utilize the resources of United to achieve them.
-Your success team not only includes your admissions advisor, but a financial advisor that will guide you through every step of the financial planning process.
+During the admissions consultation, you will discuss your plans for the future and how to utilize the resources of United best to achieve them.
+Your success team includes not only admissions but also a financial aid team member that will guide you through every step of the financial planning process.

 *For those who qualify.**For those who qualify.
 See catalog for detailed eligibility requirements.

 Enrolling in any institution of higher education is an important decision.
 We want you to be well informed before making the decision to enroll at our institution.
 This includes understanding that this institution requires mandatory and binding arbitration as a process for handling various disputes.
 United Career Institute (The institution) does not discriminate on the basis of sex, sexual orientation, or gender identity in the education programs or activities that it operates, and it is required by Title IX of the Education Act and the Regulations of the Department of Education (34 C.F.R. § 106, et. seq.) not to discriminate in such a manner.
 The requirement not to discriminate in the institution’s education programs or activities extends to admission to the School and employment opportunities with the School.
 The institution’s Title IX policy and procedures can be located at the following links, Irwin and Mt.
 Braddock.
 This institution also requires mandatory and binding arbitration we recommend that you review those procedures by going to the following links, Irwin and Mt.
 Braddock.

 “United Career is a school that truly cares about its students!
 The teachers here are truly amazing and work with you on whatever you need!
 The staff and teachers all want you to succeed and will do anything to help you achieve your goals!
 I can’t say enough amazing things about this school!
 I honestly recommend to anyone who has an interest in this field!”